Estimated Repair Costs for 4 Typical Furnace Issues

 • Furnace filter: $10-$30

-In many cases, this problem is linked to an incorrect thermostat setting or a dusty air filter that’s limiting airflow.
-Use the steps above to fix the problem.
+In many cases, this problem is tied to a wrong thermostat setting or a dusty air filter that’s limiting airflow.
+Use the steps above to resolve the issue.

-Alternatively, there might be a problem with the blower motor or your ductwork may be leaking air, making your furnace run constantly to make up for the air loss.
+Otherwise, there might be an issue with the blower motor or your ductwork may be losing air, making your furnace run continuously to make up for the air loss.

 Estimated Repair Cost